Kykal/vscode-easy-react-snippets/README.md

 # What does this extension offer?

-As we both React developers know we use some code more frequenlty than we though, that's why this extension exist: **To save time making code**.
+As we both React developers know we use some code more frequently than we though, that's why this extension exist: **To save time making code**.

 # Snippets
 This sections will divide in two parts: abbreviation and the snippet.